News – Bachelor of Science in engineering program approved

 Career possibilities

-The Occupational Outlook Handbook from the Bureau of Labor Statistics forecasts an overall 17 percent growth rate in computer occupations for 2012-22.
-Since the Hesston College Engineering Technology program provides a common core of knowledge used in these occupations, you will be well prepared to continue on to a four-year degree in any of the following fields/ occupations:
+The Hesston College Engineering Technology program provides a common core of knowledge used in these occupations.
+You will be well prepared to continue on to a four-year degree in any of the following fields/ occupations:

-— Sarah Hostetler, class of 2015, chemical engineering student at the University of Nebraska-Lincoln
+— Sarah Hostetler, class of 2015, who went on to study chemical engineering at the University of Nebraska-Lincoln

 Majoring in engineering technology

-- At Hesston College, engineering is greater than just class work.
-Students learn the design principles necessary to succed in the field.
-Students have helped build solar ovens and robots, and improved efficiency of the college.
+• At Hesston College, engineering is greater than just class work.
+Students learn the design principles necessary to succeed in the field.
+Students have helped build solar ovens and robots and improved efficiency of the college.

-- Hesston College has well-equipped science laboratories including wireless, computerized data gathering equipment in the physics lab.
+• Hesston College School of Engineering has well-equipped science laboratories including wireless, computerized data gathering equipment in the physics lab.
 Computer programs, including Mathematica, allow you to graph and analyze your data electronically and see the data online.

 Sample curriculum – associate degree in engineering technology